 Types of School

-All children in England between the ages of 5 and 16 are entitled to a free place at a state school.
+All children in England between the ages of five and 16 are entitled to a free place at a state school.
 Most state schools have to follow the national curriculum.
 The most common ones are:

 - community schools, controlled by the local council and not influenced by business or religious groups